 - Excellent chase cards

-The Crown Zenith set may have been released back in early 2023, but that doesn’t make this expansion any less special.
-The final set for the Sword & Shield era, Crown Zenith delivers some spectacular pull rates, with plenty of brilliant cards that are worthy additions to your collection.
+The Crown Zenith set may have released back in early 2023, but that doesn't make this expansion any less special.
+The final set for the Sword & Shield era, Crown Zenith has spectacular pull rates, with plenty of gorgeous cards that are worthy additions to your collection.

-Unfortunately, the fact they’re out of print can make them quite pricey.
+Unfortunately, the fact they're out of print can make them quite pricey.
 But the consensus across the board is that the Crown Zenith set is one of the best in recent memory.
-Chase cards like the Giratina, Arceus, Palkia, and Dialga VSTAR cards are worthy of being display pieces in your home, and they have the value to prove it.
+Chase cards like the Giratina, Arceus, Palkia, and Dialga VSTAR cards are worthy display pieces, and many of them are still among the best Pokémon cards in the competitive game at the moment.

 If you're desperate to have some great hit cards in your collection, there's none better than Crown Zenith - so long as you can stomach the current prices.